epicserve/django-environment/README.md

 # Django-environment

-A plugin for virtualenv and virtualenvwrapper to easily create new django projects.
+A plugin for virtualenvwrapper that makes setting up and creating new Django environments easier.

 ## Quick Install Instructions